paulopacitti/undergrad/README.md

 # undergrad 🎓
-A super small and cute neural net engine, using only `numpy` (wip).
+A super small and cute neural net engine, using only `numpy`.

 ![a bear in a graduation party](https://raw.githubusercontent.com/paulopacitti/undergrad/main/docs/bear_graduate.jpg)